CarbonPackages/Carbon.Pipeline/Readme.md

 You can pass options to the sass compiler with `sassOptions`.

 **Example**:
-To silencing warnings from stylesheets loaded through importers and load paths you can enable `quietDeps`:
+To silence warnings from stylesheets loaded through importers and load paths, you can enable `quietDeps`:

 ```yaml
 sassOptions: